 Primary School classes start at 8.30 am each day.
 For early arrivers, there is faculty supervision that starts at 8.05 a.m.
-If you bring your child to school before this time, please remain with them until supervision is provided.
-Students arriving at school before 8:20 proceed to the multi-purpose room where a faculty member supervises them until they are picked up by their teachers.
+If you bring your child/ren to school before this time, you need to remain with them until supervision is provided.
+Students arriving at school before 8:20 am proceed to the multi-purpose room where a faculty member supervises them until they are picked up by their teachers.
 Parents must ensure that all students who do not use school transportation arrive and leave the campus at the appropriate times.

-The school day consists of 8 teaching periods of 45' each and two breaks; a snack break (15') and a lunch break (45').
+The school day consists of 8 teaching periods of 45' each and two breaks; a snack break (20') and a lunch break (45').